jaswingumpella/codevision/docs/iteration-6-completion.md

 - **Diagrams tab:** New tab with type selectors (Class/Component/Use Case/ERD/DB Schema/Sequence), diagram list sidebar, SVG preview panel, PlantUML/Mermaid source toggles, and download button.
 - **Endpoint filtering:** Sequence diagrams can be filtered by endpoint and by whether they include `codeviz2` externals, aligning the UI with the per-endpoint backend data.
 - **Sequence toggle:** Adds an inline switch to include/exclude `codeviz2` externals by choosing the appropriate diagram variant.
+- **Responsive layout:** Diagram cards and SVG panes resize gracefully between desktop and tablet widths; the analyzer form and diagram viewer no longer overflow horizontally.
 - **SVG streaming:** Fetches SVG content via authenticated AJAX and renders inline, caching responses per diagram ID.
 - **State management:** Diagrams are fetched post-analysis, stored per type, and integrated with the existing error/loading lifecycle; tests updated to expect the additional API calls.

 ## Documentation
 - Marked Iteration 6 as delivered in `iterationPlan.md` and referenced this summary.
-- Updated `PRD.md`, `README.md`, `backend/json-schema.md`, `backend/diagram-templates.md`, and `backend/confluence-doc-structure.md` with the new diagram data model, endpoints, and UI/UX expectations.
+- Updated `PRD.md`, `README.md`, `backend/json-schema.md`, `backend/diagram-templates.md`, and `backend/confluence-doc-structure.md` with the per-endpoint call-flow model, class/component heuristics, and the responsive UX requirements.
 (See repository diff for the exact prose changes.)

 ## Verification
 - Backend: `mvn -f backend/pom.xml -pl api -Dmaven.repo.local=./.m2 test` *(blocked – Maven Central cannot be reached from the sandbox, so the build fails while attempting to download the Spring Boot parent POM and PlantUML dependency; see CLI log for the DNS/permission errors.)*